To hit the nail right on the head

 To do exactly the right thing; to do something in the most effective and efficient way.

-What is the opposite of VIOLENT? ...
+What is the opposite of ARROGANT? ...